AlexRogalskiy/tiny-cloud/housing/RISERCARDS.md

 ![](images/risercard07.jpg)
 ![](images/risercard08.jpg)

-In [part 3](./ANKER.md) you will assemble the two Anker USB Power supplies.
+In [part 3](./ANKER.md) you will attach the two Anker USB Power supplies.